chohbein/GAN/README.md

 5. Mixed precision
 - Mixed precision was very helpful and was used in every iteration of this project.
 Automatic Mixed Precision (AMP) was vital in reducing stress on my laptop GPU memory.
 It works by performing calculations with less precision when possible.

-6. LR scheduling
+6. Learning Rate Management
-- Found success in setting a decay on the learning rate over epochs.
-Additionally, initial learning rate for discriminators were 5e-5 while generates were 2e-4.
-This helped to nerf the discriminators.
+- Found success in setting different initial learning rates to balance generators and discriminators.
+Discriminators used a lower rate of 5e-5 with generators at 2e-4.
+- Additionally, decaying both learning rates over epochs was helpful.
+Implemented resumed decay when returning to training from a checkpoint.